 - Soft lures

 Personally, I very much prefer soft lures when spin fishing for pike in salty water.
-The fact that you can twitch soft lures extremely slowly over bottom makes this lure very attractive when fishing in cold spring and fall water.
+The fact that you can twitch soft lures extremely slowly over the bottom makes this lure very attractive when fishing in cold spring and fall water.

-This is a tricky one, because virtually all lure colors have produced saltwater pike!
+This is a tricky one because virtually all lure colors have produced saltwater pike!
 Nevertheless, there are those colors that just stick out a little more than the rest and produce pike even when the fishing is slow.

 You should definitely match the hatch when it comes to choosing lure colors.
-A lot of pike prey in the Baltic Sea is made up of herring, roach and bleak.
+A lot of pike prey in the Baltic Sea is made up of herring, roach, and bleak.
 And what do these fish all have in common?
 Exactly, they are all blueish and silvery, with a hint of green in them.